scratchpadjp/vscode-wordpress-post/README.md

 * `wordpress-post.typeAttachedImageSlug` : Processing rules for attached image file names.
 * `wordpress-post.mediaTypes` : File extensions and media types to enable.
 * `wordpress-post.useLinkableImage` : Add a tag to img tag.
+* `wordpress-post.enableLinkify` : Auto-convert URL-like text to links if enabled.
 * `wordpress-post.debug` : Debug of this extension.

 My setting.json is: